 s1i=e-μ+e i-1-ad-ei-ad.
 5

 In the absence of extrinsic mortality (μ=0), senescence is the only cause of death, and under this (unlikely) scenario the parameter a gives the modal age of death.
 In the presence of extrinsic mortality, a alone no longer translates into the modal age of death; across all values of μ ≥ 0, a is better interpreted as the age at which senescence acts strongly to limit lifespan (Figure 3) — loosely put, it measures how long an individual is 'built for'.
-The parameter d impacts the variance in lifespan: at low d values most individuals die around the same age, at higher d values there is more variation in the age at death.
+The parameter d impacts the variance in lifespan: at low d values most individuals die around the same age, at higher d values there is more variation in the age at death (Figure 3).
 As before (with s0), the values s1i can be further modified by density dependence (Table 2).

+Model results

 Clearly, we do not claim that nature offers only two life history options available for a population to choose from, or that a completely non-senescing phenotype is within the range of evolvable possibilities for many organisms (but see Roper et al. 2021 for a recent discussion on the topic).
 We focus on the simple contrast between an ageing high-fecundity and a non-ageing low-fecundity strategy because it serves our general aim of improving intuition about why density dependence has its known effects on the general applicability of the null result.
 For each of the ten types of population regulation (density dependence), we report the outcome of competition between the slow and the fast type for a range of values of extrinsic mortality μ (which acts on both types equally).

 Whatever the value of μ, the outcome obviously depends on just how much lower the fecundity of the slow type is (the ratio F0:F1).
 Intuition suggests that there is always some intermediate value where the fates of the two strategies switch.
 At the one extreme, if F0 = 0, the lack of senescence of slow individuals cannot help them in competition against F1 individuals, as the former are infertile; while at the other extreme, where F0 = F1, slow individuals have a longer lifespan with no cost in fecundity, and the slow life history is guaranteed to take over.
 In between, there is a value of F0:F1 where selection switches from favouring fast to favouring slow.
-Therefore we show all results in the form of an answer to the following question: what is the lowest fecundity (F0) that allows the slow strategy to outcompete the fast strategy (with fecundity F1)?
+Therefore we show all results in Figure 5 in the form of an answer to the following question: what is the lowest fecundity (F0) that allows the slow strategy to outcompete the fast strategy (with fecundity F1)?
 And, how does this threshold depend on extrinsic mortality?
 If it increases with μ, then the 'Williams' prediction holds: low-μ conditions make it easy for slow life histories to evolve, even if building a robust body (high a) means sacrificing fecundity by a lot.